ajkluber/model_builder/docs/things_to_do.rst

 2. Define the potential energy as the sum of "interaction strengths" multiplied by corresponding "interaction potentials".
 Then the list of non-redundant interaction strengths are the "model parameters".
    Want to generalize parameter fitting to act on model parameters.
+DONE

-3. Code disulfides as a bonded interaction with harmonic bond, angle, etc. DONE, but not tested.
+3. Code disulfides as a bonded interaction with harmonic bond, angle, etc. DONE

 4. Decide on design that allows for multiple chains in the topology.

 5. Deprecated distinquishing "Tf" from "Mut" instead just use iteration.
+DONE

+6. Have bonded interactions set in separate programs that deal with bead representations.